 36100.1-01 INSPECTION OBJECTIVE

-To verify that holders of a construction permit (CP) or holders of a combined license (COL) under 10 CFR Part 52 (hereafter referred to collectively as “entities”) have established a program to effectively implement the requirements of 10 CFR 50.55(e) for reporting defects and failures to comply associated with a substantial safety hazard (SSH) during the construction phase.
+To verify that holders of a construction permit (CP) or holders of a combined license (COL) under Title 10 of the Code of Federal Regulations (10 CFR) Part 52 “Licenses, Certifications, and Approvals for Nuclear Power Plants,” (hereafter referred to collectively as “entities”) have established a program to effectively implement the requirements of 10 CFR 50.55(e) for reporting defects and failures to comply associated with a substantial safety hazard (SSH) during the construction phase.

 36100.1-02 BACKGROUND

-50.55, “Conditions of construction permits, early site permits, combined licenses, and manufacturing licenses,” of 10 CFR, imposes conditions on entities that hold a CP, or a COL (until a § 52.103(g) finding is made by the Commission), related to certain notifications that must be made to the U.S. Nuclear Regulatory Commission.
-Subpart 50.55(e) imposes a requirement on such entities to report to the Commission, through a director or responsible officer or designated person, whenever information is obtained reasonably indicating: (1) any failure to comply with the Atomic Energy Act (AEA), as amended, or any applicable regulation, order, or license of the Commission, relating to a SSH; (2) the existence of any defect found in the construction or manufacture, or any defect found in the final design of a facility as approved and released for construction or manufacture (including on basic components supplied for such facility of activity), or (3) that the quality assurance (QA) program (or any portions thereof) conducted under the requirements of Appendix B to 10 CFR Part 50 has undergone any significant breakdown which could have produced a defect in a basic component.
+Section 50.55, “Conditions of construction permits, early site permits, combined licenses, and manufacturing licenses,” of 10 CFR, imposes conditions on entities that hold a CP, or a COL (until a § 52.103(g) finding is made by the Commission), related to certain notifications that must be made to the U.S. Nuclear Regulatory Commission.
+Subpart 50.55(e) imposes a requirement on such entities to report to the Commission, through a director or responsible officer or designated person, whenever information is obtained reasonably indicating: (1) any failure to comply with the Atomic Energy Act (AEA), as amended, or any applicable regulation, order, or license of the Commission, relating to an SSH; (2) the existence of any defect found in the construction or manufacture, or any defect found in the final design of a facility as approved and released for construction or manufacture (including on basic components supplied for such facility of activity), or (3) that the quality assurance (QA) program (or any portions thereof) conducted under the requirements of Appendix B to 10 CFR Part 50 has undergone any significant breakdown which could have produced a defect in a basic component.

 An entity must establish and implement a program that assures all reportable defects, and failures to comply are identified and reported.
 In addition, an entity must impose through its procurement documents the applicable reporting requirements on its contractors, and subcontractors.